lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    If this argument is omitted, :file:`config/default_dataset_metrics.py` will be used.

    Use :option:`--image-metrics-config` to configure image-level metrics instead.
+   For the Gen 3 equivalent to this option, see :option:`--pipeline`.
    See also :doc:`new-metrics`.

 .. option:: --gen2